dubrie/public/books.md

 - Thinking in Systems by Donella Meadows
 - Emergence: The connected Lives of Ants, Brains, Cities, and Software by Steven Johnson
 - Debt: The First 5,000 Years by David Graeber
-- Master of Change: How to Excel When Everything Is Changing – Including You by Brad Stulberg
 - Chaos Kings: How Wall Street Traders Make Billions in the New Age of Crisis by Scott Patterson